karins/CoherenceFramework/python/preprocessing/README.md

 ```

+You can also use it directly to put together a bunch of plain text docouments (1 document per file) into a single `doctext`.

+    cat list_of_files.txt | python doctext.py > corpus.doctext

 ### *docsgml*: documents in SGML style

 The following format is used to keep several documents in a single XML-formatted file.
 XML can complicate things sometimes, so use with care ;)